EML4U/ExplainingDriftTextEmbeddings/README.md

 ## Acknowledgments

-This  work  has  been  supported  by  the  German  FederalMinistry of Education and Research (BMBF) within the project [EML4U](https://eml4u.github.io/) under the grant no 01IS19080 A and B.
+This  work  has  been  supported  by  the  German  FederalMinistry of Education and Research (BMBF) within the project [EML4U](https://eml4u.github.io/) under the grant no 01IS19080B.